AgeofHockA/Sketchfab-Ripper/README.md

 # Sketchfab/ArtStation Ripper #

 ## Links: ##
-- Discord: ~~https://discord.gg/fB4mr3q48D~~ - Currently unavailable since the #sketchfab channel was deleted.
+- Discord: My personal discord server https://discord.gg/ReUnrvfdXa - Currently unavailable since the #sketchfab channel was deleted.
 If this tool is ever released elsewhere, the link in the tool's About screen (located in the options window) will automatically update.
 - Version archive (does not include beta releases): https://mega.nz/folder/D1lRQY4L#_QHmdjEgAg4wMo-1vAZw6w

 ## Notes: ##